Bicornuate(Heart Shaped) Uterus

 - High probability of bicornuate uterus miscarriage

-Nearly half the number of women who are pregnant with this abnormal uterus undergo a miscarriage.
+Nearly half the number of women who are pregnant with this abnormal uterus undergoes a miscarriage.

 - High probability of preterm delivery